Wang-Yuanqi-source/GEF/README.md

 # GEF

 ## Introduction
  The full name of GEF is "GNN-based Evaluation Framework for FPGA Routing Architecture".
-It is a GNN-based Evaluation Framework to predict the routability and the area-delay product (ADP) of various FPGA routing architectures.
+It is a GNN-based Evaluation Framework to predict the routability and the area-delay product (ADP) of various FPGA routing architectures.
 The Rou-P integrates Self-Attention Pooling (SAGPool), while the ADP-P benefits from intermediate supervision through auxiliary node-level labels.

 ## Getting Started